overtimepog/overtimepog/README.md

 # Hi there, I'm Truen 👋

 I'm a developer passionate about game development, AI solutions, and automation.
-I work on projects involving **Python** mainly, some **Swift** and **Javascript** focusing on creating interactive games and productivity tools.
+I work on projects involving **Python**, some **Swift** and some **Javascript** focusing on creating interactive games and productivity tools.

 ### Skills
 - **Languages**: Swift, Python, Java, JavaScript